• Skip to primary navigation

 • Milk - We find that full fat milk works the best, to make it really creamy.
 But any milk will work.

-• Bread - The great thing about this recipe is that pretty much any bread goes.
+• Bread - The great thing about this recipe for bread sauce is that pretty much any bread goes.
 Our personal preference is a good quality white bread.
 But you could use the cheapest supermarket white bread, brown bread or even sourdough.
 The bread is turned into breadcrumbs, but we wouldn't recommend using store bought breadcrumbs because they are too fine and they won't add much texture.

 • Butter - This is stirred into the finished sauce to add a real rich and creamy flavour.